Past Forward: Get the Key to Your Future

 Discrimination Labeling [Jane Elliott]

-"Oh, Great Spirit, keep me from ever judging a man until I have walked a mile in his moccasins."
-(Proverb) Karma teaches by experience for most people only learn from what they live through and live with.
+"Oh, Great Spirit, keep me from ever judging a man until I have walked a mile in his moccasins," (Proverb) Karma teaches by experience for most people only learn from what they live through and live with.
 Labels which create discrimination are one way this happens.

 * Discrimination Kills: Shortly after Martin Luther King was murdered on April 1968, elementary school teacher, Jane Elliott of Riceville, Iowa, conducted a now famous experiment in labeling.
 Her goal was to teach her students what it was really like to suffer from discrimination by having them experience it for themselves.